zekarias-tilahun/mineral-python/README.md

 # Mineral (0.0.2)
-Tensorflow Implementation of the Mineral algorithm as described in the paper, [Mineral: Multi-modal Network Representation Learning](https://zekarias-tilahun.github.io/zack/publications/mineral-mod2018.pdf).
+Implementation of the Mineral algorithm as described in the paper, [Mineral: Multi-modal Network Representation Learning](https://zekarias-tilahun.github.io/zack/publications/mineral-mod2018.pdf).
 This version includes a minor change for cascade sampling, if observed cascades are provided.